PyWavelets/pywt/doc/index.rst

   - **'a'** - approximations reconstruction is performed
   - **'d'** - details reconstruction is performed

-coef
+coeffs
   coefficients array.
 wavele
   |wavelet|
 level
-  if *level* is specified then multilevel reconstruction is performed take if *take* is specified then the central part of length *'take'* from result is returned.
+  if *level* is specified then multilevel reconstruction is performed take if *take* is specified then only the central part of length equal to *'take'* is returned.

 .. class:: example